 As a teenager, Clarinet was her major instrument where she played with small string ensembles in musical productions of Gilbert and Sullivan’s Iolanthe and Pirates of Penzance, and in a small concert band for Rodgers and Hammerstein’s Sound of Music.
 She also played in a five piece Oompah band touring malls and outdoor venues during Oktoberfest with members selected by the high school music head.

 She has enjoyed a lifetime of dance and percussion study, private study in voice and music theory, on camera presentation skills, as well as at least 30 scene study and analysis of classic plays (10 - 15 minute scenes) which taught how to embody and deliver ideas and dialogue, dig deeply into subtext, understand character analysis and creating an emotional life, intention, backstory (all which of which strengthen telling stories through song).
+Studied Second City Improv Levels I - IV (Toronto) and Theatre Sports (Vancouver) to be around people who loved humour and free myself up as a musical improvisor.
 Studied poetry writing through a one year mentorship program at the University of British Columbia.

 Kodaly Teacher Training, Level 1 (RCM)